 See more about that journey in this new video!

 I now work for myself as a media Registered Dietitian.
-I have written for a variety of national publications, including Runner’s World, Women’s Running, Eating Well, Shape.com, Fitness Magazine and Food & Nutrition Magazine.
-I work with brands to help them develop consumer friendly content, and I also work with other Dietitians to develop e-mail marketing strategies.
-I couldn’t be more thrilled with how my career has progressed!
+I have written for a variety of national publications, including Runner’s World, SHAPE, Prevention.com, NBC News and many more publications.
+I work as a paid spokesperson, speaker and recipe developer, and I create content for you guys!
+In other words, I couldn’t be more thrilled with how my career has progressed!

-- Don’t listen to what others tell you that you have to do.
+Don’t listen to what others tell you that you have to do.
 Everyone in my life was very supportive of me changing careers.
 However, when it came time to figure out what I wanted to do within the field of nutrition, many RD’s told me that I had to go where the jobs were, even if that wasn’t my passion.
 I absolutely refused to believe this.
 I networked my butt off to make sure that I had as many opportunities as possible.
 Be determined to do what you want and don’t let people tell you otherwise!

 Realize that your life will be very different than your friends.
 When I went back to Grad school, my friends all had careers, money, and free time.
 They were able to go out on dates at night while I was in class or babysitting.
 I didn’t think about this ahead of time, but I don’t regret my decision.
 I will eventually have time to do all of those things.

 Give it everything you have.
 Let’s face it, no one ever got anywhere by half-assing it.
 If you don’t give your new career your all then you will never fully succeed.
 Know what you want and work your hardest to make it happen!

 In the end, the most important thing I learned was to follow my passion.
 Now I will “never work a day in my life”.
 As a matter of fact, I followed my passion on three important decisions and I think those were pivotal moments in my career.
 Watch this video to see what I mean!